Leatherwood Honey vs Manuka Honey

 Quick Answer

 Leatherwood honey is Tasmania's unique gift to the honey world—an intensely aromatic, spice-perfumed honey unlike anything else.
-Manuka is New Zealand's clinically proven medicinal honey.
+Manuka is New Zealand's clinically validated medicinal honey.
 Choose leatherwood for its extraordinary and utterly unique flavor experience, manuka for targeted antibacterial health benefits.

 At a Glance